Sunday School Hiatus

 August Book Club: 8/01

 The next Book Club meeting will be Tuesday 8/01 at 7:00 p.m.
 The book we are reading is A Long Way Home by Saroo Brierley.
+"This is the miraculous and triumphant story of a young man who used Google Earth to rediscover his childhood life and home in an incredible journey from India to Australia and back again."
 We will meet at the home of Kaye Bock.
 Please contact Kaye if you have questions.

 Have News to Share?